thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ```

 *Note:*
-> * The operator-sdk project includes a Makefile with bunch of useful commands that will be used during development.
+> * The operator-sdk project includes a Makefile with bunch of useful commands that is useful during development.
 > * In WSL2 terminal, if we are already navigated to the project folder issue `make manifests` which will generate CRD file.
 This yaml file will be under `config/crd/bases/`, in this case the file name will start with greet.

 ### Update the go mod with the latest library version